Banner image of overhead photo of Michael Arnowitt in gray suit at grand piano

 My new Mastodon page @classicalmusic.social@MAPiano

-Patreon.com page – new platform where my music supporters can donate small amounts to me on a regular basis to give my creative projects a general vote of confidence and financial assistance.
+Patreon.com page – platform where my music supporters can donate small amounts to me on a regular basis to give my creative projects a general vote of confidence and financial assistance.
 In exchange, you’ll receive some Patreon-only benefits such as recordings of some of my past live performances and more.

 If you would like to stay in touch with me, we encourage you to join our mailing list.
 Click on the “mailing list sign-up” link in the header of any page, follow the instructions there, and you will receive the occasional flyer or e-mail about live performances near where you live, or new recordings as they are released.
 Thanks!